epierdav-spec/Community-cats-/readme.md

 (disclaimer! due to roblox's rules about publishing, you must be verified as 16+ on your roblox account... i need to pay to make it all ages -.- )

-WASD to move, space to jump
+WASD to move, space to jump, E,Q,F,R to interact with cooking stations

 if you have chat you can type these commands into chat to see some cool emotes:
 - /e sit